MaayanLab/clustergrammer-docs/docs/_build_html/_sources/clustergrammer_py.txt

 -----------------
 |pypi-version|

 Clustergrammer-PY is the back-end Python library that is used to hierarchically cluster the data and generate the JSON for the front-end Clustergrammer.js visualization library.
-Clustergramer-PY is compatable with Python 2 and 3.
+Clustergrammer-PY is compatible with Python 2 and 3.

 Dependencies
 ============